Last Updated on January 24, 2023 by The Filtery

 Since the discovery of apple cider vinegar’s healing properties, it has been passed down from generation to generation as a natural antibacterial.

-Lots of remedies include apple cider as a hero ingredient, which is one reason why apple cider vinegar is highly recommended for detox drinks.
-As the foot detox trend emerged in the recent decade, organic experts naturally preferred apple cider vinegar for it as well.
+Lots of remedies include apple cider as a hero ingredient, which is one reason why apple cider vinegar (ACV) is highly recommended for “detox” drinks.
+As the foot detox trend emerged in the recent decade, naturopathic experts naturally preferred apple cider vinegar for it as well.

 What Is An Apple Cider Vinegar Detox For Your Feet?

 Generally, “foot detox” is a term used for a soak that helps clean skin, neutralize odor, and help with conditions such as athlete’s foot or warts.
 (This differs from a “full body detox,” which we’ll address a bit later.)

 A daily shower, no doubt, can sufficiently clean your feet, but to remove certain microorganisms, you might want to try a slightly more powerful (but still natural) acid wash by using apple cider vinegar.
 Apple cider vinegar is safe for almost everyone to use and can be more gentle than certain creams and medications.